ELLIOTTCABLE/oh-chunk/README.markdown

    > (Build a beacon in the center of the Chunk.
 Ensure its beam can reach the sky.)

+ - Look back upon all that you have wrought.

+   > Look *into* the Chunk through the inner wall.

  - Celebrate your success.

    > (Craft at least one firework using each possible firework-component.
 Fire them off together.)
    > (Including: at least one rocket each with diamond, glowstone dust, fire-charge, gold nugget,
    >  feather, and mob-head.)

+**Important:** All challenges must be completed *before escaping the Chunk*.
+Travel in the Nether is currently allowed; travel in the Overworld is not.
+There's no ‘challenge’ in completing these in the unrestricted overworld, after all ... most of us have already done so. ;)

 ### Notes
 Those said, there's a few more notes I'd like to leave for the aspiring Chunker: